Healthy dinners for cold winter nights

 Keeping a store cupboard of ingredients is a great way to make sure you have healthy options to hand.
 And by doing that, there is less chance that you’ll be tempted by quick takeaway or ready meal options, which, although convenient, can come loaded with salt and saturated fat.

 When you stock up your cupboards, make sure you have easy, warming and also healthy options that you can put together to make a balanced meal quickly.
-You’ll need starchy carbohydrates such as brown rice, wholewheat pasta and couscous, and some proteins such as tinned fish in spring water or tomato sauce (which you can use for our wholewheat spaghetti with sardines and cherry tomatoes recipe, pictured above).
+You’ll need starchy carbohydrates such as brown rice, wholewheat pasta and couscous, and some proteins such as tinned fish in spring water or tomato sauce (which you can use for our wholewheat spaghetti with sardines and cherry tomatoes recipe, pictured below).

 Don’t forget about dried or tinned beans and other pulses (try these in our Tuscan bean and vegetable stew recipe) and, of course, vegetables and fruit.
 These can be tinned or frozen and kept in your freezer.